How to start an e-commerce business and website

 Don’t be too obvious

-Think of some of the great e-commerce sites of the past 20 years: Amazon, like the jungle; Alibaba, a person who acquires a large fortune.
+Think of some of the great e-commerce sites of the past 20 years, like Amazon, a river, or Alibaba, a person who acquires a large fortune.

 Make sure to brainstorm